UN, G7 decry Russian attack on Ukraine as possible war crime

 Those countries make up the G-7 along with Canada, Germany, Italy, Japan and the European Union.
 In their statement after hearing from Zelenskyy, the G-7 leaders said they were “undeterred and steadfast in our commitment to providing the support Ukraine needs to uphold its sovereignty and territorial integrity.”

-“We will hold President Putin and those responsible to account” for this week's strikes, saying “indiscriminate attacks on innocent civilian populations constitute a war crime.”
+“We will hold President Putin and those responsible to account” for this week's strikes, it continued, saying “indiscriminate attacks on innocent civilian populations constitute a war crime.”

 The pledge appeared to come in response to Kremlin warnings that Western military assistance, including training Ukrainian soldiers in NATO countries and feeding real-time satellite data to target Russian forces, increasingly made Ukraine's allies parties to the conflict.